lithops-cloud/lithops/docs/source/storage_config/aliyun_oss.md

 1. [Navigate to the Cloud Console](https://ram.console.aliyun.com/manage/ak) and create a new AccessKey (If you don't have one)

-2. Edit your lithops config and add the following keys:
+2. Edit your Lithops config and add the following keys:

 ```yaml
 lithops: